I put a little party together this past weekend for Grace's third birthday.

 I had originally scheduled this activity earlier in the party, but the sand was super messy and clung to our hands.
 I wanted the kids to eat before their hands got covered with sand.

-At any rate, we split a 50 pound bag of sand between 3 tubs.
+At any rate, we split a 50 pound bag of sand between 3 dish pans.
 In each tub, we buried Disney Princess confetti and sparkly rings.
 There were 3 rings for each kid to find, and they played in the sand long after the rings had been found.

 Stick Cinderella in the Castle